espressif/idf-eclipse-plugin/docs/en/buildproject.rst

    :align: middle

-Once you have created a project and configured the esp target and serial port, you can build the project by following the steps below:
+Once you have created a project and configured the esp target and serial port, you can build the project by clicking on |build_icon| in the toolbar.

+However, below steps will guide you through the process of building the project if you are new to the IDE:

 1. Select a project from the ``Project Explorer``.
 2. Select ``Run`` from the first dropdown, which is called ``Launch Mode``.